Musicals101.com

 b.
 1989 (Philadelphia) - d.
 Oct.
 31, 1975 (California)

-Halliday and Herbert both enjoyed a rare combination of physical and vocal beauty -- and their genuine passion for each other delighted audiences.
-They co-starred in The New Moon (1928), introducing "Wanting You" and "Lover Come Back to Me."
+Halliday and Herbert both enjoyed a rare combination of physical and vocal beauty, and their genuine passion for each other delighted audiences.
+They co-starred in The New Moon (1928), Halliday playing "Robert Mission" and Herbert originating the roles of "Marianne," and jointly introducing "Wanting You" and "Lover Come Back to Me."
 They also co-starred in Princess Charming (1930) and the London production of Waltzes From Vienna (1931).
 Ms. Herbert then starred in the ill-fated Melody (1933), and made her final Broadway bow in a brief revival of Bitter-Sweet (1934).
 Halliday starred in the short-lived Music Hath Charms (1934) and the spectacular Center Theatre staging of White Horse Inn (1936).
 He made his final Broadway appearance in the poorly received Three Wishes For Jamie (1952).
-After that, Halliday and Herbert enjoyed a two decade retirement at their "New Moon" ranch in California, dying within months of each other in 1975.
+After that, Halliday and Herbert enjoyed a long retirement at their "New Moon" ranch, dying within months of each other in 1975.

 Lyricist